orhun/git-cliff/.github/fixtures/test-release-statistics/expected.md

 ### Commit Statistics
 * 2 commits contributed to the release.
-* 0 days spanned between the first and last commit.
+* 0 days passed between the first and last commit.
-* 2 commit was understood as conventional.
+* 2 commits were understood as conventional.
 * 0 issues like '(#ID)' were seen in commit messages.
 * 0 days passed between releases.